-When navigating uncertain times, it is best to start with developing a plan to guide you through this period.
+When navigating uncertain times it is best to start with developing a plan to guide you through this period.

-- Conduct scenario planning how will your responses differ depending on how the market changes? - Determine what is just a bump in the road or a pothole you need to avoid it may be that you need a new business plan entirely to react appropriately. - Monitor the market closely you can use up-to-the-minute REC research, including our Report on Jobs, Jobs Outlook, Labour Market Tracker. - Review your metrics and your performance against previous results. - Continually review your business performance and keep doing so throughout this period of uncertainty. - Talk to your managers about the role of KPIs in your business and how to use them; what is most important to your business model?
-How will you know if your interventions are working? - Ask your finance team to produce quarterly or monthly cash flow reports so you are on top of any risks. - Keep focused on any outstanding invoices; keep a tight rein on your debtor days. - Talk to your consultants about the market and what their clients are saying so you can quickly spot changes even before the data comes through. - Outline what measures you are going to take and have an update meeting every week to ensure the plan is understood and executed.
+- 1. Conduct scenario planning how will your responses differ depending on how the market changes? - 2.
+Determine what is just a bump in the road or a hole you need to avoid it may be you need a new business plan to react appropriately. - 3.
+Monitor the market closely you can use up-to-the-minute REC research, including Report on Jobs, Jobs Outlook, Labour Market Tracker. - 4.
+Review your metrics and your performance against previous results. - 5.
+Continually review your business performance and keep doing so throughout this period of uncertainty. - 6.
+Talk to your managers about the role of KPIs in your business and how to use them; what is most important to your business model? - 7.
+Ask your finance team to produce quarterly or monthly cash flow reports. - 8.
+Keep focused on any outstanding invoices; keep a tight rein on your debtor days. - 9.
+Talk to your consultants about the market and what their clients are saying, so you can quickly spot changes before the data comes through. - 10.
+Outline what measures you are going to take and have an update meeting every week to ensure the plan is understood and executed.

-All plans should be developed by your management team with input from all your colleagues.
+The plan should be developed by your management team with input from all your colleagues.
 Get everybody in your organisation involved.

-Step 2: Protect your cashflow, manage debts and...
+Step 2: Protect your cashflow and manage debts